 2.1.1 Type of products

-Medical Devices and IVDs: On-site Quality Audit of manufacturing facilities for Class B medical devices and IVDs which are of low risk may be temporarily waived for a period not exceeding one year.
+Medical Devices and IVDs: On-site quality audit of manufacturing facilities for Class B medical devices and IVDs which are of low risk may be temporarily waived for a period not exceeding one year.

 Medicines: On-site GMP inspection of low risk pharmaceutical dosage forms such as those administered orally or topically may be temporarily waived for a period that does not exceed one year.